 The purpose of Amendment 54 is to incorporate the GID Secondary Plan into the City's Official Plan by deleting the existing land use policies that apply to the GID lands and adding a new Section to the Official Plan that includes the new policies, schedules and corresponding definitions for the GID Secondary Plan.
 The policies of this new section begin with the guiding vision, principles and objectives for the GID, formulated as part of an extensive public engagement process.
 Other policies address: natural and cultural heritage; energy, servicing and stormwater; mobility; the public realm; land use and built form; and interpretation and implementation.
 The policies generally follow the structure of the Official Plan Update (OPA 42 and 48) and make references to and enhance the policies of the Official Plan.
-Definitions and policies are on occasion repeated, given the status of OPA 42 and OPA 48 which are under appeal to the OMB.
-The section contains a detailed set of land use and development policies that guide all future development within the GID plan area; support conservation, protection and enhancement of the natural heritage system and cultural heritage resources; promote best practises for sustainable infrastructure and community design working towards carbon neutrality; identify collector road alignments and active transportation opportunities; and provide a high level urban design direction to guide the creation of a unique and memorable place.
+Definitions and policies are on occasion repeated, given the status of OPA 42 which is under appeal to the OMB and OPA 48 which still requires final approval from the Ministry of Municipal Affairs and Housing.
+The section contains a detailed set of land use and development policies that quide all future development within the GID plan area; support conservation, protection and enhancement of the natural heritage system and cultural heritage resources; promote best practises for sustainable infrastructure and community design working towards carbon neutrality; identify collector road alignments and active transportation opportunities; and provide a high level urban design direction to guide the creation of a unique and memorable place.
 The policies conclude with a description of the actions and tools required to implement the plan.